emilorisit/hioa-eng-electronics/README.md

 Overview

 This repository contains an electronics engineering project developed in 2013 during my studies at OsloMet (formerly HIOA).
-The project focuses on designing and implementing a boat control system, showcasing skills in Arduino programming, hardware integration, and project management.
+The project focuses on designing and implementing a boat control system, showcasing skills in PCB design, electrical engineering, Arduino programming, hardware integration, and project management.

 Project Features

+PCB Design: Custom-designed printed circuit boards (PCBs) created using Eagle CAD, showcasing hands-on electrical engineering skills.

+Electrical System Design: Complete design and integration of electrical circuits for reliable system performance.

 GPS Integration: Real-time speed calculation in knots using the TinyGPS++ library.